Lucas-C/dotfiles_and_notes/misc/InfoSec.md

 iKAT : gain access to the underlying OS in Kiosk (browser) restricted environment http://ikat.ha.cked.net/Windows/index.html -> also: https://blog.netspi.com/breaking-out-of-applications-deployed-via-terminal-services-citrix-and-kiosks/

-https://github.com/3gstudent/Javascript-Backdoor : JSRAT is a Python script that can be used to get a remote shell on a target PC simply by making hime visit an URL with a browser http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet : with Bash, Perl, Python, PHP, Ruby, Java...

 s0md3v/XSStrike - a Cross Site Scripting detection suite (Python) Content-Security-Policy HTTP response header : reduce XSS risks by declaring what dynamic resources are allowed to load